 The first in the bestselling Sutton Capital Series from NY Times and USA Today Bestselling Author, Lori Ryan is free on all major retailers!
 See why readers are falling for Jack and Kelly as they fall for each other.

-Legal Ease is book one in the Sutton Capital Series, but it can be read as a stand alone book.
+Heartwarming romance meets heart-stopping suspense in the Sutton Capital Series.
+Legal Ease is the first book in Lori Ryan's wildly popular Sutton Capital Series, but it can be read as a stand-alone book.

 WHISH, SWOOSH, WHISH, swoosh, whish, swoosh.

 Jack Sutton lost himself in the rhythmic sound of the churning wheels of his bike as he rounded the final bend of an eight-mile morning ride.
 He was with his cousin, Chad, who was more like a brother to him than a cousin, and their best friend, Andrew.
 The three met once or twice a month to ride through the picturesque neighborhood next to the Long Island Sound where Jack’s home was located.READ MORE

 Jack saw Chad soar past him out of the corner of his eye and sprint the last few yards into Jack’s driveway ahead of him and Andrew.
 It never ceased to amaze Jack.
 Chad had a good three inches over Jack’s tall frame, and he was built like a military tank, but he was still somehow faster and more agile than both Andrew and Jack.
 Jack and Andrew exchanged a look, laughing at Chad’s need to beat them every time they rode.
 Most days, Andrew and Jack would at least give Chad a fight over the winning slot, but beating Chad wasn’t on Jack’s mind today, and he had a feeling it wasn’t on Andrew’s either.